-The renovation project is designed by Ohio-based Berardi + Partners, Inc.
+The renovation project is designed by Cleveland-based Berardi + Partners, Inc.

 Cleveland Construction is committed to an aggressive 19-month construction timeline starting with demolition of existing interior structures on the second floor.
 Demolition will continue floor-by-floor as reconstruction and renovations proceed on the lower floors.
 Floor 2 is scheduled to be ready for move-in by next summer, with additional floors released for occupancy as they are completed.

 The scope of work includes installation of a new fire-suppression system, along with a completely new mechanical system and plumbing for the residential units.
 Cleveland Construction will retrofit and upgrade existing mechanicals, add bathrooms and renovate the common spaces for office tenants who will relocate to the higher floors.
 The job is even more challenging because the residential conversion and refurbishment must proceed while several commercial tenants remain open for business above the construction zone.
 Cleveland Construction will be implementing several procedures and safeguards to minimize noise and access restrictions during the project.